mbrochh/installing-python/README.md

 Alternatively, in VSCode, you can press `COMMAND + SHIFT + X` to get to the Extensions manager and search for Python and then install the one named `Python` (with 14+M downloads).

+If you are on Windows, you should also do the following: In VSCode, click at "Terminal > New Terminal".
+A little window will show up at the bottom of the editor.
+You should see a drop down list where the active item is "1: powershell".
+CLick at this drop down list and select "Select Default Shell".
+Some options will show up at the top of the screen.
+Select "Git Bash".